-Given the high percentage of attendance quorum obtained at the 2021 General Meeting (held exclusively on a remote basis), demonstrating, therefore, that given the composition of its shareholders and the dialogue that the Company has been maintaining with its main shareholders, the celebration of the General Meeting on a remote basis is an optimal alternative, the 2022 General Meeting was held in a hybrid basis, including virtual attendance, as permitted by the Board Regulations, as amended in February 2021.
+Observations Given the high percentage of attendance quorum obtained at the 2021 General Meeting (held exclusively on a remote basis) an in the 2022 General Meeting, demonstrating, therefore, that given the composition of its shareholders and the dialogue that the Company has been maintaining with its main shareholders, the celebration of the General Meeting on a remote basis is an optimal alternative, the 2023 AGM was also held in a remote basis.

 B.5 State whether any point on the agenda of the General Shareholders' Meetings during the year has not been approved by the shareholders for any reason.